aaronbloomfield/ccc/hws/dappintro/index.md

 - Your account number from `eth.coinbase`.
 The assumption is that you did your tasks from this account (deployed your contract, the votes, etc.); if you did it from a different account, submit that account address.
 - From task 2, you should submit information about the smart contract you deployed.
 If you mined it to the blockchain multiple times, that's fine -- pick the most recent one (where you voted), and submit that one.
 You should submit:
     - The transaction hash of the contract transaction
-    - The contract address for the contract
+    - The contract address for the contract (this can be the checksummed version or all lower-case)
     - The block number where this transaction was mined
 - Also from task 2, the transaction hash and the block number where you voted on YOUR Choices contract
 - From task 4, the transaction hash and the block number where you voted for MY Choices contract